statamic/v2-docs/content/collections/docs/taxonomies.md

 ### Terms {#terms}

 Taxonomy term values in your content will be converted to Term objects automatically.

-If you're [used to pre v2.5](#statamic-2-5), you may reach for the Relate tag at this point to render your data.
-Good news!
-It's no longer necessary.
-You can simply work with the field name itself.
-Relate will still work here though, because backwards compatibility is important.
+You need only loop through the variable pair.

 ```
 {{ tags }}